mrandreastoth/AmigaStyleDemo/README.md

 All the code was generated using OpenAI's ChatGPT 4.0 classic model using an interactive chat.
 No code was ever manually edited.

-*NOTE: The sine scroller suffers from a common issue with generated since scrollers i.e., the individual characters are not orientated the way one would expect them to be for the effect to be correct.*
+*NOTE: The sine scroller suffers from a common issue with generated since scrollers i.e., the individual characters are not orientated the way one would expect them to be for the effect to be "correct".*

 ### Summary of Major Steps in the Iterative Development Process